 Australia is a global leader in renewable energy, with wind energy being widespread too.
-In fact renewables provide 16% of the nation’s energy8.
+In fact renewables provide around 20% of the nation’s energy (5).

-If the prospect of a switch to green energy looks a little daunting, there’s government advice available through the Renewable Energy Agency9.
+If the prospect of a switch to green energy looks a little daunting, there’s government information available through the Renewable Energy Agency (6).

-The options available can vary by location, time of the day the energy’s used and energy type.
+The options available can vary by location, time of the day the energy is used and tariff type.